ericwikman/cinque.xyz/docs/giant/lotus.md

   - Options
     - Scale
     - Grid
-- **Print:** this section for features needed for the api to be able to publish data for printing integration
+- **Print:** this section for features needed for the API to be able to publish data for printing integration
   - Range
   - Header
   - Footer